There was this guy I once almost fell for who liked to use the word failure all the time.

 Love your mistakes.
 All of them.
 Always.

 Because only those who never risk anything don’t make mistakes.
-Those who never risk anything are all about failures like the guy above, but not mistakes.
+Those who never risk anything are all about failures, but not mistakes.

 Because it takes bravery to make a mistake.